Guillotine (pronounced gil-uh-teen)

 Ireland and Scotland, from the mid-sixteenth century until the abolition of use

-circa 1710, employed the Maiden which
+circa 1710; it was called the Maiden which

-called the Mannaia (cleaver).
+seems to have been functionally identical to the Halifax Gibbet.
+In Italy, most un-euphemistically, it was called the Mannaia (cleaver).
 Over the years, it attracted many nicknames,

 some sardonically deployed as the equivalent of gallows humour including La Monte-à-regret (The Regretful Climb),